 - 1 3/4 cups all purpose flour

-- 1/2 cup whole wheat pastry flour or you can substitute for more all purpose flour
+- 1/2 cup white whole wheat flour, or more all purpose flour

 - 1/2 cup almond meal